 My niche?
 I write about the emotional crises that we face in our lives.
 Readers identify with my characters.
 They know them.
 They are them.
 I’m an everyday woman writing about everyday people facing not-so-everyday challenges.

 My novels are character-driven studies of marriage, parenthood, sibling rivalry, and friendship, and I’ve been blessed in having readers who buy them eagerly enough to put them on the major bestseller lists.
-One of my latest, Sweet Salt Air, came out in 2013.
-Blueprints, my second novel with St. Martin’s Press, became my 22nd New York Times bestselling novel soon after its release in June, 2015.
-Before And Again, my newest, is being published in paperback on June 4, 2019.
+Of my latest, Sweet Salt Air came out in 2013 and Blueprints, my 22nd New York Times bestseller, in 2015.
+Before And Again, reached a whole new audience after its publication in 2018.
+And my newest, A Week at the Shore, hits stands on May 19, 2020.

 Learn more by reading Barbara’s in-depth Q&A.